In today’s article, we will review two household names in the ultralight gear industry – Ultralight Adventure Equipment (ULA) and Osprey Packs.

 Answer: To get a backpack that fits you perfectly you need to focus on your torso length and not your height.

 Here’s a general guide for what size backpack you should get based on your torso length:

 S: 16-17 inches

 M: 18-19 inches

 L: 20+ inches

 Another factor to look at when determining your backpack size is the waist belt.
 It’s important waist belts can be adjusted to cinch your waist because they aid in supporting your load’s weight.

-After this thorough review, we concluded the ULA Circuit is the better buy for your next thru-hiking trip.
-When compared with the Osprey Exos it is more affordable, more durable, and seems to offer more organizational features.
+After this thorough review, we concluded the ULA Circuit is the better buy for longer thru-hikes and less practical for daily or variable use.
 Its major drawback is its inaccessible pockets.